lsst-dm/dmtn-311/index.md

 ## Set up and Configure a Tape RSE

-As it is designed, a regular RSE and a Tape RSE needs to work as a pair - to arhcive datasets in a regular RSE such as SLAC_RAW_DISK, a Tape RSE (for example, SLAC_RAW_TAPE) needs to be setup.

-In the Tape RSE configuration file, the name of the pairing regular RSE (SLAC_RAW_DISK) and the Rucio scopes that it will work on needs to be specified.
+As it is designed, a Tape RSE instance will work with one regular RSE.
+In the Tape RSE configuration file, the name of the regular RSE (SLAC_RAW_DISK) and the Rucio scopes that it will work on needs to be specified.
 To work with new scopes, those scopes need to be added to the configuration file and